Wolverine971/9takes/src/blog/people/creators/Casey-Neistat.md

 Like a true Enneagram 4, Neistat is unafraid of showing his vulnerabilities.

+He actually kinda like it.

-He openly shares his struggles, passions, and pursuits, offering us an authentic glimpse into his world.
-His affinity for running is one such pursuit that reveals his complex personality.
-It's not just a fitness routine for him; it's a metaphorical journey towards embracing his individuality and a symbol of his resilience and determination.
+He openly shares his struggles, passions, and pursuits which offers an authentic glimpse into his world.
+For example he runs.
+And he isnt the best but he does it anyway.
+The point of him talking about running isn't to brag its him searching around for meaning and to relish in the feeling of feeling something.

+It's not a fitness routine for him; it's a metaphorical journey towards something that he wants to share.

 ## Why Casey loves to run

 <div class="iframe-container">
-<iframe width="100%" height="315" src="https://www.youtube.com/embed/8-M7WA1qX1g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="100%" height="315" src="https://www.youtube.com/embed/8-M7WA1qX1g" title="Casey's love of running explained" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>

 <!-- [**Casey loves to run**](https://youtu.be/8-M7WA1qX1g?t=290).  -->

 ## The Chaos and the Quiet

-Neistat’s life, much like his vlogs, is a blend of chaos and quietude.
+Casey's life, much like his vlogs, is a blend of brashness and stillness.

+Though he may be loud in his videos think about all the hours he spends alone in his office situation alone.
+Tinkering, editing, fucking around.

-As an entrepreneur, he thrives in the tumult, yet his creative spirit also yearns for solitude.
-This paradox reflects his Enneagram 4 tendencies – a love for the unique and extraordinary coupled with a need for introspection and self-expression.
+He enjoys ping ponging back and forth between the chaos and the quiet.
+This paradox reflects the Enneagram 4 tendencies – a love for the unique and extraordinary coupled with a need for introspection and self-expression.

 ## Casey Timeline